benfen/kapture/dummy-kafka-messenger/README.md

 ## Configuration

 For configuration, the app will look at environment variables to determine what to do at runtime:
-* `BROKERS` - This variable should contain the list of Kafka brokers for the server to dispatch messages to.
+* `BROKERS` - This variable should contain the comma-separated list of Kafka brokers for the server to dispatch messages to.
+* `ELASTIC_HOST` - Used by the listener.
+The address of the elasticsearch server.
 * `GROUP_ID` - Used by the listener.
 Identifies the consumer to Kafka.
 * `MESSENGER_MODE` - Indicates whether the server should be listening for messages from Kafka to send to Redis or listen for messages to send to Kafka.
-If the value is 'listen', then it will consume messages from Kafka; otherwise it will produce them and send them into Kafka.
+If the value is 'REDIS_LISTEN' it will it will listen to messages from Kafka and send them to Redis.
+If, instead, the value if 'ELASTIC_LISTEN', it will send those values to Elasticsearch.
+If no value is provided or the value is an empty string, it will function as a load generator.
+Note that invalid values - values that are defined but neither 'REDIS_LISTEN' nor 'ELASTIC-LISTEN' - will cause the messenger to error out.
 * `REDIS_HOST` - Used by the listener.
 The IP (or DNS name) of the redis server.
 This is used to send messages from Kafka to Redis.
-* `STORE_COUNT` - Used by the listener.
-Should indicate the number of stores (i.e. the number of Kafka topics).
-This is used to create a consumer listening to all of those topics.
+* `STORE_COUNT` - Used by the producer.
+Indicates the number of stores.

-If any of these variables are not defined, the app will refuse to start.